gonewest818/dimmer.el/README.md

 of company-box.
 It prevents dimming the buffer you are editing when a company-box popup is displayed.

+* `dimmer-configure-gnus` is a convenience function for gnus users to ensure article buffers are not dimmed.

 * `dimmer-configure-helm` is a convenience function for helm users to ensure helm buffers are not dimmed.